OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Fire Form***.
 The elemental can move through a space as narrow as 1 inch wide without squeezing.
 A creature that touches the elemental or hits it with a melee attack while within 5 feet of it takes 5 (1d10) fire damage.
 In addition, the elemental can enter a hostile creature's space and stop there.
 The first time it enters a creature's space on a turn, that creature takes 5 (1d10) fire damage and catches fire; until someone takes an action to douse the fire, the creature takes 5 (1d10) fire damage at the start of each of its turns.

 ***Illumination***.
-The elemental sheds bright light in a 30- foot radius and dim light in an additional 30 feet.
+The elemental sheds bright light in a 30-foot radius and dim light in an additional 30 feet.

 ***Water Susceptibility***.
 For every 5 feet the elemental moves in water, or for every gallon of water splashed on it, it takes 1 cold damage.